Employment

 - Weekend Per Diem Nurse

-The Hun School of Princeton, a college preparatory boarding/day school located in Princeton, New Jersey, seeks an organized and creative professional as its next Upper School Administrative Assistant.
-The Administrative Assistant will work closely in this full-time, 12-month position with the Head of the Upper School, the Dean of Faculty, the Dean of Students, and the academic support staff to assist with the management of office administration and workflow.
+The Hun School of Princeton, a college preparatory boarding/day school located in Princeton, New Jersey, seeks an innovative and engaging leader as its next Associate Head of Upper School.
+The Associate Head will work closely with the Head of Upper School, the Grade Level Deans, the Associate Deans of Students, and the Dean of Faculty to lead a thriving division of 550 students and 90 teachers and staff.

 Responsibilities include: